mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

 Background
 ----------

-The Octez project is built under a system that is somewhat stricter than the default for OCaml project.
-Specifically, the Octez project maintains a dedicated opam package repository that is a strict subset of the opam default one; all binaries are built with dependencies from this subset only.
+The Mavkit project is built under a system that is somewhat stricter than the default for OCaml project.
+Specifically, the Mavkit project maintains a dedicated opam package repository that is a strict subset of the opam default one; all binaries are built with dependencies from this subset only.